 I’m not trying to be negative here, but this is the financial reality.
 So, your young drivers are going to add risk to both of you.
 That risk is going to bring with it additional costs.
 How the cost will be shared is no small issue.

 Kids have a lot of stuff too.
-Custody of children is usually split between the parents in some manner.
+The custody of children is usually split between the parents in some manner.
 It usually ends up with the kids having “stuff” at both homes.

-So, in a theft, fire, or other home insurance claim that “stuff” needs to be accounted for.
+So, in theft, fire, or other home insurance claim that “stuff” needs to be accounted for.

 There is also that awkward situation people find themselves in who are friends with the both of you.
 Usually, your friends and his friends will show their support by choosing sides.

 But there are others that you work with that will have to navigate this new relationship too, like your insurance agent…

 Divorces are not always a cordial situation with an open, clear dialog.
 I can tell you, that this often puts your insurance agent in an awkward situation.
 We are not in a position to play favorites or choose sides, regardless of personal feelings.